Electrician Apprenticeship

 Ready to learn the skills you need to become a qualified electrician?
 Apply for an electrical apprenticeship with MIGAS and start your career in one of Australia's most in-demand trades.

-We employ school leavers and mature-aged electrician apprentices, so whether you're fresh out of high school or looking to make a career change, don't miss out on the opportunity to start your career in the electrical industry.
+We employ school leavers and mature-aged electrician apprentices, so whether you're fresh out of high school or looking to make a career change, start your career in the electrical industry.

 Latest Apprenticeships